 School for the Early Years – for children ages 2 through 5, provides care from 9:00 to 11:30 a.m. during normal school year months.

 Lunch and Learn offers afternoon programming from 11:30 AM – 2:00 PM for children ages 3-6

 Early Years Discovery Camp – (9:00 – 11:30 AM or 9:00 AM – 3:00 PM) is a summer camp for children ages 3 to 6 years old, June through August.

-Child Care Program – for children ages 18 months to 6 years, including before and after school care for kindergarten children.
-This program offers a full-day, full-year care and education program with a full-day schedule during the summer and on school holidays
+Child Care Program – for children ages 18 months to 5 years.
+This program offers a full-day, full-year care and education program with a full-day schedule during the summer

 Our E.C.E. program is staffed by a committed team of early childhood professionals.
 Head Teachers in each classroom are degreed at either the Bachelor’s or Master’s level.
 Assistant teachers must work towards a minimum of the Child Development Associate Degree within a year of joining our staff.
 Many assistant teachers hold degrees beyond this entry level.
 All teachers understand the importance of working closely with families and of meeting the emotional and educational needs of individual children.